gavinlyonsrepo/ST7735_TFT_PICO/README.md

 Notes:
 1. The fonts 1-6 are byte high(at text size 1) scale-able fonts.
 2. Fonts, 7 -10 cannot be scaled.
-3. Fonts 9 & 10 are optional to enable them comment _TFT_OPTIONAL_FONTS in the  font.hpp file.
+3. As they relativity large, Fonts 9 & 10 are optional to enable them comment _TFT_OPTIONAL_FONTS in the  font.hpp file.

 ### Bitmap